stat133-sp19/hw-stat133-rachelli429/demo/README.md

 # Demo

-This is just a demo folder with some dummy content.
+This is just a demo folder for testing purposes.

 A quote: